yduf/yduf.github.io/_posts/2023-02-03-bluetooth-temperature-monitor.md

 ## [Set scan parameters failed: Operation not permitted](https://unix.stackexchange.com/questions/96106/bluetooth-le-scan-as-non-root)

-> TL;DR: on my system the standard scan parameters are not allowed, only extended scan: that's what `bluetoothctl` is using.
+> TL;DR: on my system the standard scan parameters are not allowed, only extended scan: that's what `bluetoothctl` is using. see [ Failing on ubuntu 22.04 (linux mint 21) - LE Set Scan Parameters Command Disallowed #43 ](https://github.com/wcbonner/GoveeBTTempLogger/issues/43)

 **LE Scan is working with bluetoothctl non root** - `bluetoothctl scan le`